roaked/roaked.github.io/content/docs/2code/5od/_index2.md

 ## 2 Code Implementation

+Initially, implementing the Best Fit Decreasing (BFD) method was way too simple.
+Hence, I decided to ommit implementation and results -- since it's a basic heuristic and doesn't need a complex cost function.
+It was coded from scratch in Matlab.

+However, the GA is a bit more intricate.
+Instead of creating these algorithms from scratch, existing Matlab codes from online sources were adapted and optimized to suit the problem's requirements and parameters.

+For GA to work, a cost function is needed.
+This function must consider the main goal (minimizing the number of bins) and the constraints (all weights should fit within the bin capacity).
+If a bin's capacity is exceeded, it's termed a "bin violation."
+Initially, the attempt was made to prevent any bin violations from occurring during the simulation.
+However, this led to the algorithms getting stuck at a suboptimal solution of 16 bins for a problem where the optimal solution was 15 bins.
+It was challenging for the algorithms to redistribute weights across bins without exceeding their capacities in a single step.

+A different approach, found in literature, allowed bin capacities to be exceeded temporarily during iterations.
+In this approach, bin violations were included in the cost function, aiming to minimize them to zero.
+So, the algorithms started with several bin violations, but reducing these led to improvements in the cost function, unveiling better solutions.

+The cost function used became: {{< katex >}} J = nBin + \alpha \times MeanViol + LBPenalty   {{< /katex >}}

+{{< hint tip >}}
+The variables are described as:

+- nBin: Number of bins used
+- MeanViol: Average of violations across the bins
+- α: Tuning parameter - if low converges to solutions with fewer bins than optimal. if too high, the solutions are feasible, but not optimal
+- LBPenalty: Prevents algorithms from converging to a number of bins below a certain lower bound.
+{{< /hint >}}

+To solve the bin packing problem with these algorithms, the program received a set of items with weights that needed to be assigned.
+A position vector was created and shuffled to obtain a solution.
+For example, if weights were [20, 15, 10, 5], shuffling them to [2, 3, 1, 4] meant arranging them as [15, 10, 20, 5].
+Each item needed at least one decision variable in the position vector.

+Items had to be assigned to different bins.
+More variables were added inside the position vector to handle this.
+For instance, [2, 3, 5, 1, 4] could mean two bins: [15, 10] and [20, 5].
+Integers higher than the number of items represented bin divisions.
+Stopping criteria included a maximum number of iterations, adjusted according to the number of items to be assigned due to the inherent randomness in these heuristics.

+Another criterion introduced is a "stuck counter."
+Often, it's ambiguous whether the algorithm is stuck in a local minimum or encountering difficulties in finding an improved solution.
+To address this, if the program identifies that the best cost remains unchanged from the previous iteration, it initiates a count of iterations.
+Upon surpassing a predetermined limit, the program halts.
+Additionally, if the best cost is an integer value, it suggests that the program might have discovered a feasible solution and is trapped within it.
+This "stuck counter" proves to be a valuable stopping criterion.

+(to add code segments later)

 {{< hint tip >}}
 [If you would like to return to the section explaining the abstract and analogies of evolutionary computation and metaheuristics click here ✌️](https://ricardochin.com/docs/2code/5od/){{< /hint >}}